meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Inducing people to: dwell on the favorable, to appreciate the benefits that others provide, and hence reflect on the benevolence of others.

+> [!col]
-**Hypothesis**: people in the gratitude-focused group would show enhanced psychosocial functioning relative to people in the (1)
+> **Hypothesis**: people in the gratitude-focused group would show enhanced psychosocial functioning relative to people in the
+(1)